Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-adap-g-log-addrs.rst

 	:ref:`CEC_ADAP_G_CAPS`.
 All arrays in
 	this structure are only filled up to index ``available_log_addrs``-1.
 The remaining array elements will be ignored.
-Note that the CEC 2.0 standard allows for a maximum of 2 logical addresses, although some hardware has support for more.
+Note that the woke CEC 2.0 standard allows for a maximum of 2 logical addresses, although some hardware has support for more.
 	``CEC_MAX_LOG_ADDRS`` is 4.
-The driver will return the actual number of logical addresses it could claim, which may be less than what was requested.
-If this field is set to 0, then the CEC adapter shall clear all claimed logical addresses and all other fields will be ignored.
+The driver will return the woke actual number of logical addresses it could claim, which may be less than what was requested.
+If this field is set to 0, then the woke CEC adapter shall clear all claimed logical addresses and all other fields will be ignored.
     * - __u32
       - ``vendor_id``
-      - The vendor ID is a 24-bit number that identifies the specific vendor or entity.
+      - The vendor ID is a 24-bit number that identifies the woke specific vendor or entity.
 Based on this ID vendor specific commands may be defined.
 If you do not want a vendor ID then set it to ``CEC_VENDOR_ID_NONE``.